httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 HTTP/1.1 200 OK
 Content-Type: application/json
-Representation-Digest: \
+Repr-Digest: \
   sha-256=:X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=:
 Content-Digest: \
   sha-256=:X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=:

 {"hello": "world"}
 ~~~
-{: title="Response with identical Representation-Digest and Content-Digest"}
+{: title="Response with identical Repr-Digest and Content-Digest"}

 ## Server Returns No Representation Data

 In this example, a HEAD request is used to retrieve the checksum
 of a resource.

-The response `Representation-Digest` field-value is calculated over the JSON object
+The response `Repr-Digest` field-value is calculated over the JSON object
 `{"hello": "world"}`, which is not shown because there is no payload
 data.
 `Content-Digest` is computed on empty content.